wagisdev/PGE_Potential_PSPS_Scraper/Agnostic/README.md

 PGE_status_lookup:  This is where you get the status for the premise id.

 conn_params:  This is required for the pyODBC library to work.

     Driver:  Change this to match your current database implementation.
 See https://github.com/mkleehammer/pyodbc/wiki for details.
+    Server:  Your server name.
+No ''.
+    Database:  Your database name.
+    UID:  Your user name.
+No ''.
+    PWD:  Your password.
+No ''.

 msag_source:  The location of the table that has all your addresses.